croquiscom/cormo/guides/CLIGuide.md

 ## Run synchronously

-If the evaluated result is a promise, console waits to finish the execution ant returns its result.
+If the evaluated result is a thenable(i.e. has a then method), console waits to finish the execution and returns its result.

-All CORMO methods that have a callback returns a promise.
+All CORMO methods that have a callback return thenables, and all [[#Query]] are thenables.

-If the evaluated result is a [[#Query]], console will call 'exec' and return its result.

 ```
 cormo> User.find(user.id).select('name')